MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall/reliability.md

 # Reliability and Azure Firewall

-An intelligent network firewall security service, [Azure Firewall](/azure/firewall/) provides threat protection for your cloud workloads running in Azure.
+An intelligent firewall security service, [Azure Firewall](/azure/firewall/) provides threat protection for your cloud workloads running in Azure.

 Features include: